psychopy/psychopy/docs/source/general/timing/index.rst

 There are certain steps that we strongly advise you to take before running an experiment that needs to be temporally precise in PsychoPy, or indeed any other software:

 * Read `this timing megastudy <https://peerj.com/articles/9414/>`_ by Bridges et al (2020) which compares several pieces of behavioural software in terms of their temporal precision.
+You can find a summary of the results here: :ref:`timing2020`
 * Check that your stimulus presentation monitor is not dropping frames.
 You can do this by running the timeByFrames.py demo.
 Find this demo in the `Coder` window > demos > timing.
 The timeByFrames demo examines the precision of your frame flips, and shows the results in a plot similar to the one below:

 .. figure:: /images/timeByFrameRes.png